marinmrcela/spike-auto-assessment/README.md

  - **Flexible**: the values of the checked blocks will not affect the assessment.
  - **Use data from all students**: if checked, data from all of the students will be used for data mining, not just from the students that have correctly solved the task.
  - **Categorize last data point only**: if checked, only blocks from the last snapshot will be categorized, instead of using all of the prior snapshots as well.
  - **Maximum distance**: maximum number of insertions, removals or replacements of a character needed to transform a student's snapshot in form of the text equivalent to match the nearest ground truth example.
 For instance, setting the maximum distance to 0 will only allow the solutions that are identical to the ground truth examples to be graded as correct.
-Setting the maximum distance to 2 will allow, for instance, setting the number of rotations of a motor to 5 where 10 in expected.
+Setting the maximum distance to 2 will allow, for instance, setting the number of rotations of a motor to 5 where 10 is expected.

 The parameters of evaluation are task-specific.
 Results of evaluation are displayed in the console and stored in tables in the working directory.
 ## Step-by-step solution